-The new school, to be known as Inner Sydney High School, has involved the redevelopment of the Department of Education's site on the corner of Cleveland and Chalmers Streets in Surry Hills and construction of a new 14 storey high school building
+Inner Sydney Highschool is the result of the redevelopment of the Department of Education's site on the corner of Cleveland and Chalmers Streets in Surry Hills and construction of a new 14 storey high school building.

 The heritage buildings on the site are being refurbished as part of the project and will be integrated to form a major part of the new school.
 From Day 1 Term 1, students and staff will occupy the heritage buildings.

-Inner Sydney High School will ultimately provide 47 secondary teaching spaces across the heritage buildings and the new 14 storey school.
-The school will accommodate up to 1,200 students from Years 7 to 12.
+Inner Sydney High School will accommodate up to 1,200 students from Years 7 to 12.
 Enrolment is being staged, with the first Year 7 students starting classes at Inner Sydney High School from the end of January 2020.
 The new school’s construction will incorporate principles of energy efficiency and ecologically sustainable development (ESD).

 Facilities that are accessible and flexible to meet the demands of an evolving curriculum.